• Home /

 • Re-introduced as S. 1514, May 10, 2023 – with 15 bipartisan co-sponsors

-Because The HELPER ACT merely expands the National Housing Act of 1934 to include a new mortgage insurance program for teachers and first responders, passing it doesn’t require coordination among federal and state agencies like the $25,000 Downpayment Toward Equity Act does, or new taxpayer funding like the American Dream Downpayment Act.
+Because The HELPER Act expands the National Housing Act of 1934 to include a new mortgage insurance program for teachers and first responders, passing it doesn’t require coordination among federal and state agencies, like the $25,000 Downpayment Toward Equity Act.

-Relative to other first-time home buyer bills, enacting The HELPER Act is simple.
+Relative to other first-time home buyer bills, enacting The HELPER Act is straightforward.

-The bill boosts home affordability for millions of first-time buyers, too.
+The bill boosts home affordability for millions of first-time buyers.

 According to data from the Bureau of Labor Statistics, Bureau of Justice Statistics, and National Center for Education Statistics, more than five million Americans work in HELPER Act professions: